Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 Soda stream

 SodaStream is back in the Super Bowl for the first time in six years.
-Shortly before the halftime broadcast, a 30-second commercial with scientist Bill Nye is broadcast.
-A teaser shows him sitting at his desk and says exploring Mars is a worthwhile endeavor, but sending people there is still a long way off.
-Then someone says something outside the camera and Nye says in surprise that he may be wrong.
-The text then says: “Something big is bubbling.”
+Shortly before the half-time broadcast, a 30-second commercial is shown showing scientist Bill Nye and a trip to Mars to get water.

 Heinz